 How do school know if my child has special educational needs?

-The professionals working in school with your child are able to share their concerns with the Special Needs Co-Ordinator (SENCO), Mrs Rushworth, if a pupil is not making the expected level of progress.
+The professionals working in school with your child are able to share their concerns with the Acting Special Needs Co-Ordinator (SENCO), Mrs Davies, if a pupil is not making the expected level of progress.

 At Woodchurch CE we use a cyclical approach to meeting and reviewing the needs of pupils with special educational needs: